niyoceles/React-native-Staff-with-Expo/README.md

-# Expenses-tracker
+# React-native-Staff-with-Expo
-## Expenses-tracker is a mobile application build in React Native.
+## React-native-Staff-with-Expo is for learning React-native staff